Campus Security Authority

 Hate: The crimes noted above and also Larceny/Theft, Simple Assault, Intimidation, and damage or vandalism of property or other crimes involving bodily injury in which the victim is intentionally selected because of the actual or perceived race, gender, religion, sexual orientation, ethnicity, or disability of victim shall be reported according to the category of prejudice.

 Campus Security Authorities are required by federal law to report the above listed crimes that they have direct knowledge of or have been informed about.
-The required reporting can be accomplished by clicking here.
+The required reporting can be accomplished by visiting Crime Statistics.
 The information is for statistical purposes.